 The frontend becomes the interface of the system prototype that interacts directly with the user.
-At the frontend layer, processes such as receiving user input, verifying user input will be carried out, and displaying response data obtained from the blockchain.
+At the frontend layer, processes such as receiving user input, verifying user input will be carried out, and also displaying response data obtained from the blockchain.
 There are two interfaces in this prototype system, including SMS-based and the web-based.
 SMS-based will be the interface for the social assistance recipients.
-The next form of frontend that will be implemented is a website which is a form of interface for shop owners and the government.